vtorosyan/vtorosyan.github.io/_posts/2024/2024-11-19-managing-growth-career.md

 ---

-## The cycle

-This system follows a repeating cycle:

-1. **Revisit your values and principles annually**
-2. **Rebuild your career map every 6 months**
-3. **Review your progress quarterly (every 3 months)**

-This structured rhythm creates predictability, ensures accountability, and keeps you moving forward.

----

 ### Understanding your values and principles

 The first step in owning your career is understanding what truly matters to you.
-A helpful tool for this is **Brené Brown’s "Living Into Our Values" exercise.**
+A helpful tool for this is Brené Brown’s **[Living Into Our Values](https://brenebrown.com/resources/living-into-our-values/)** exercise.

-1. Complete the exercise asynchronously.
-2. Follow up with a 30-minute discussion (with a manager, mentor, or peer).
+I highly encourage calibrating this exercise with a manager, mentor, peer, or friend.
 This builds self-awareness and establishes a foundation for future collaboration and decision-making.

 ---